udacity/CarND-Term1-Starter-Kit/doc/docker_for_aws.md

 1. Provision your new EC2 GPU instance for running `nvidia-docker`

-If you create a custom [AMI] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), you can skip steps 2 and 3 in the future.
+   If you create a custom [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), you can skip steps 2 and 3 in the future.

    1. SSH into your instance